art-institute-of-chicago/aic-mobile-ios/README.md

 For readability, we assume that all config paths are relative to the `/aic/aic` subdirectory, unless otherwise noted.
 For instance, when we talk about `Info.plist`, we mean `/aic/aic/Info.plist` specifically.

 You might note that `Config.plist` and `GoogleService-Info.plist` are not included with the repository.
-Running `setup.sh` as part of the [installation process](#installation) will create these files for you.
+Running `install.sh` as part of the [installation process](#installation) will create these files for you.
 Any changes you make to these files will be ignored by Git.

 We'll briefly go through these files and discuss the changes you may need to make.